wanglin2/mind-map-docs/src/en/api/render.md

 If there is a text editing requirement, this method can be called to disable the enter key and delete key related shortcuts to prevent conflicts.

+Internally, the 'mindMap.keyCommand.save()' method is actually called.

 ### endTextEdit()

 > v0.1.6+

 End text editing, restore enter key and delete key related shortcuts.

+Internally, the 'mindMap.keyCommand.restate()' method is actually called.

+If you want to end the current state of text editing, you can call the `mindMap.renderer.textEdit.hidEditTextC()` method.

 ### addActiveNode(node)